uArm-Developer/SwiftProForArduino/README.md

 ## Update Summary for v4.4.0

 * Fix G1 motion planning
-* Fix step effector motion bug
+* Fix motion bug for stepper end-effector
-* Optimize step effector return funciton
+* Optimize the returning funciton of stepper end-effector
-* Add step effector speed control
+* Add speed control for stepper end-effector

 ## Caution
 #### The current firmware is not perfect and will be updated periodically